 Loukas Kallivokas is a professor in the department of Civil, Architectural and Environmental Engineering.
 He earned a Diploma in civil engineering from the National Technical University of Athens in Greece, and MS and PhD degrees in civil engineering from Carnegie Mellon University in 1990 and 1995, respectively.

-His dissertation focused on absorbing boundaries for the modeling of transient acoustic fluid-structure interaction problems.
-From 1995 to 1997, he was a National Science Foundation CISE postdoctoral fellow and visiting assistant professor at Carnegie Mellon University, from 1998 to 1999 a scientist in the School of Computer Science at Carnegie Mellon University, and in 1999 he joined The University of Texas at Austin as
+From 1995 to 1997, he was a National Science Foundation CISE postdoctoral fellow and visiting assistant professor at Carnegie Mellon University.
+From 1998 to 1999 he was a scientist in the School of Computer Science at Carnegie Mellon University, and in 1999 he joined the University of Texas at Austin as an assistant professor.

-In 1998 he received the Allen Newell Medal for research excellence in the large-scale modeling of seismic motion, and in 2003 a National Science Foundation CAREER award.
-From 2008 to 2011 he served as the chair of the Computational Mechanics Committee of the American Society of Civil Engineering’s Engineering Mechanics Institute.
+In 1998 he received the Allen Newell Medal for research excellence in the large-scale modeling of seismic motion, and in 2003 a National Science Foundation CAREER award for research in subsurface imaging.
+He is a Fellow of the Engineering Mechanics Institute, and a past chair of the Institute's Computational Mechanics Committee.